luizlacerdam/test-fullstack-uol/README.md

-# Teste Fullstack: Client Management App
+# Test Fullstack: Client Management App

 In this challenge, I was required to develop a fullstack application that allows users to view and create customers.
 The application consists of two parts: the frontend and the backend.
 The frontend will be responsible for the user interface and communication with the API.
 The backend will handle the storage and management of customer data.